alejandro-amo/npe_data_tool/readme.md

     </p>
     <br>
     <p>
-        <em>NOTE: This tool is published for showcasing purposes and it's not intended for public use (it requires credentials in the admin backoffice of a private App)<br>
+        <em>NOTE: This tool is published for showcasing purposes and it's not intended for public use<br>(it requires credentials in the admin backoffice of a private App)<br>
         However, you can take a look at the code to grab snippets of code and learn about data scrapping/updating in complex situations.
 If it was useful for you in a way or another, please star ⭐️ this repository and send me an email to tell your story :)</em>
     </p>
     <br>